 Lurasidone (By mouth)

-Treats schizophrenia and depression.
+Treats schizophrenia and depression caused by bipolar disorder.

 LatudaThere may be other brand names for this medicine.